wecox2020/KDTrees/README.md

 will **not** get **any** credit from the grading server tests that test spatial queries.

+It is also worth reminding you that our range and nearest-neighbor queries explicitly **do not** include the anchor point of the query.
+If you are searching for an anchor point $`p`$, and the only point in the tree happens to be $`p`$, then the query should *fail*.

 ## Hints

  * For the KD-Tree component: